Patient Notifications

 How Do AI Agents Actually Reduce Patient No-Show Rates?

 AI agents approach no-show reduction as a workflow, not a broadcast.
 They do not send a reminder and handoff to a staff queue.
-They run the engagement from outreach through to are solved outcome, autonomously and at scale.
+They run the engagement from outreach through to a solved outcome, autonomously and at scale.

 Multi-touch outreach

-An AI agent can send aconfirmation immediately after booking, a reminder several days before the visit, a same-day nudge, and a follow-up if no response was received at any point.
+An AI agent can send a confirmation immediately after booking, a reminder several days before the visit, a same-day nudge, and a follow-up if no response was received at any point.
 That sequence could be run across SMS, email, and voice, switching channels if an earlier attempt goes unanswered.

 The practical impact: every patient on the schedule receives consistent outreach.
 Not the ones a staff member got to.
 Not the ones flagged manually from a worklist.
 Every patient, regardless of how full the schedule is that week.